 My in-house expert on the ’60s says “The Baldies and Animals were generic names for lifestyle, attitude, and dress.

 Another item of dress was the “tanker jacket” (Green surplus jackets from WWII)

 THE WOULD-BE HELL’S ANGELS

 On March 2, 1968, eight bikers ranging in age from 18 to 31 were arrested and charged with breach of the peace after a fight at the Blue Eagle Tavern, 1105 – 26th Ave.
-No. Later that night a bomb was thrown at the scene of the fight blowing the door off its hinges, breaking the front windows, and blowing an 11-inch hole in the concrete of the building’s basement.
+No. in Minneapolis.
+Later that night a bomb was thrown at the scene of the fight, blowing the door off its hinges, breaking the front windows, and blowing an 11-inch hole in the concrete of the building’s basement.
 One of the men arrested was also charged with possession of narcotics, and one of the two women was charged on a previous warrant.
 “The eight told police that they planned to form a local chapter of ‘Hell’s Angels,’ a California motorcycle club.”